Types of Financial Aid

 Requirements of SAP

-In order to receive financial aid, you must meet all three of the following criteria:
+In order to receive financial aid, all three of the following criteria must be met:

-- Earn and maintain a cumulative grade pint average of a 2.0 or above.
+- Earn and maintain a cumulative grade point average of a 2.0 or above;

 - Graduate with no more than 150% of the credit hours required for your declared major.
 This limit includes all college level course(s) a student attempts, even if the student uses their own resources.